scalecube/scalecube-services/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40ScaleCube)](https://twitter.com/scalecube)

 ScaleCube, the art of scaling, in microservice architecture scalecube is a strategy in which components can scale on X, Y, Z axis.
-ScaleCube project provides the tools to develop, test and scale microservice components in distributed manner with ease.
+ScaleCube project provides the tools to develop, test and scale microservice components in a distributed manner with ease.

-The project focuses on ensuring that your application realises the full potential of the [Reactive Manifesto](http://www.reactivemanifesto.org/), while delivering a high productivity development environment, and seamless production deployment experience.
+The project focuses on ensuring that your application realizes the full potential of the [Reactive Manifesto](http://www.reactivemanifesto.org/), while delivering a high productivity development environment, and seamless production deployment experience.

 Web Site: [http://scalecube.io](http://scalecube.io/)